 This Code is not intended to be a comprehensive rulebook and cannot address every situation that you may face.
 If you feel uncomfortable about a situation or have a question or concern about an ethical or compliance-related issue or have any doubts about whether it is consistent with the Company's ethical standards, seek help.
-We encourage you to contact the Human Resources Department and/or the Ethical Business Adviser (the "EBA") or the Ethical Business Liaison Officer ("EBLO"), if applicable, for help.
+We encourage you to contact the Human Resources Department and/or the Vice President, Corporate & Governance Counsel for help.